 This is where my Mastering Engineer skills come to play.
 I must be sure Your Music is engineered and treated to get the most out of the vinyl medium and, in a way that my process allows the Cutting Engineer to cut Your vinyl without the need to make any further change to the audio source.

-Sampler has always been my first love and the main ingredient in all my productions.
-I’d say I have been ‘cooking’ my own samples for some time now and, since I can remember, it was 1988 when I started moving my first steps into Sound Designing onto my very first sampler, an Ensoniq Mirage mark I. During the years to come I have been mostly working on the Akai samplers, such as S900, S950, S1000, S3000 but also focused on Roland’s S330 and S550 for some some specific productions, before definitely moving to the MPC, building my own personal libraries that have been used in many of my vinyl releases.
+Sampler has been my first love and the main ingredient of all my productions.
+I’d say I have been ‘cooking’ my own samples for some time now and, since I can remember, it was 1988 when I started moving my first steps into Sound Designing onto my very first sampler, an Ensoniq Mirage mark I. During the years to come I have been mostly working on the Akai samplers, such as S900, S950, S1000, S3000 but also focused on Roland’s S330 and S550 for some specific productions, before definitely moving to the MPC, building my own personal libraries that have been used in many of my vinyl releases.
 I’m now sharing some of them via my Bandcamp profile and will slowly release more in the next months so, if you’re into that ’sampling fever’ like me and are looking for some good and distinctive sounds, I invite you to give them a try ! especially if you are an MPC owner.

 Libraries have been realised mostly using the Akai MPC 1000 and the MPC 5000, and they are ready to be used in High Quality 44.1kHz 16 bit format via most of the recent Akai MPCs like MPC 1000, 2500, 4000, 5000, X, Live, Live II, One, Touch, MPC 2.0 Software and also via every contemporary hardware Sampler or DAW.
 All Samples have been strictly taken from original sound sources like synthesizers, drum machines or microphones, without passing into any mixer and, in some cases they have been processed by the MPC filters or effects.